adhocmaster/netmad/README.md

 ## Properties:
 1. **ackedPackets**: acknowledged packets per timeStep, keyed by timeSteps of the simulation. *Not* all the timeSteps has a key in this dictionary as it is only populated if an ack arrives at the sender
-2. **deliveryRate**: delivery rate of the sender.
+2. **deliveryRate**: delivery rate of the sender in packets.
 It may change over time.
 3. **nextPacketNumber**: next packet number, used to generate id for the next packet
 4. **lock**: used to generate next packet id.